ing-bank/probatus/CONTRIBUTING.md

 Work at ING?
 Join our slack channel `#probatus`! :coffee:

+There are many ways to contribute to probatus, including:

+- Contribution to code
+- Improving the documentation
+- Reviewing merge requests
+- Investigating bugs
+- Reporting issues

+In this guide, we describe the best practices to contribute a project.

 ### Table of Contents
 <!---
 To update the table of contents after a change, you can use the markdown-toc npm package: `markdown-toc -i CONTRIBUTING.md`